Beliavsky/Fortran-code-on-GitHub/README.md

 [Timeslab](https://github.com/Beliavsky/Timeslab): Fortran 77 time series package by H. Joseph Newton to accompany his book "Timeslab: A Time Series Analysis Laboratory" (1988)

+[Tisean](https://github.com/gazeek/Tisean): analysis of time series with methods based on the theory of nonlinear deterministic dynamical systems, or chaos theory, by Rainer Hegger et al.

 ## Unclassified
 [fds](https://github.com/firemodels/fds): Fire Dynamics Simulator (FDS) is a large-eddy simulation (LES) code for low-speed flows, from firemodels, with an emphasis on smoke and heat transport from fires.